Hoot 0.8.0 released!

 • These enhancements introduce two new, optional depedencies to Hoot: Fibers and guile-websocket.
 If either of these dependencies are not present at build time, the (hoot web-server) module will not be built.

 • New (hoot web-repl) module.
-This module can be imported and compiled into the Wasm binary so that it can act as a REPL "server".
-"Server" is quoted because a browser tab cannot act as a server, it is strictly a client.
-Instead, it connects to the aforementioned (hoot web-server) which as a proxy for all connected REPL clients.
+This module can be imported and compiled into the Wasm binary so that it can act as a REPL server.
+This is complicated by the fact that a browser client cannot act as a server, it is strictly a client.
+Instead, it connects to the aforementioned (hoot web-server) which acts as a proxy for all connected REPL clients.

 • New hoot command-line tool.
-This tool will be used as a place to collect handy Hoot development tools.
-This initial version has two subcommands:
+This command will be used as a place to collect handy Hoot development tools.
+So far, there are two subcommands:

 • hoot repl: Open a REPL running in Node.
 Useful for quickly trying out basic Scheme expressions in Hoot without having to compile a standalone WebAssembly program.